 The Audit Committee approves the provision of recurring audit services as part of the annual approval of the audit plan.
 Additional audit and non-audit services are pre-approved by the Audit Committee provided they fall within a defined list of services specified by the Audit Committee.
 Those additional audit and non-audit services that are not listed have to be specifically approved by the Audit Committee prior to the commencement of any engagement.
 In addition, all non-audit services with a value over A\$100,000 must be separately approved by the Audit Committee, even if the service is listed as a pre-approved service.
 The Auditor-General does not provide non-audit services.
-Ernst & Young does provide non-audit services, but is specifically prohibited from performing any of the following services: (i) bookkeeping services and other services related to preparing Telstra's accounting records or financial statements, (ii) financial information system design and implementation services, (vi) management function or human resources, (vii) broker or dealer, investment adviser, or investment banking services, (viii) taxation advice of a strategic or tax planning nature and (ix) legal services or expert services unrelated to the audit.
+Ernst & Young does provide non-audit services, but are specifically prohibited from performing any of the following services: (i) bookkeeping services and other services related to preparing Telstra's accounting records or financial statements, (ii) financial information system design and implementation services, (iii) appraisal or valuation services, fairness opinions, or contribution in kind reports, (iv) actuarial services, (v) internal audit services, (vi) management function or human resources, (vii) broker or dealer, investment adviser, or investment banking services, (viii) taxation advice of a strategic or tax planning nature and (ix) legal services or expert services unrelated to the audit.

 In addition, Ernst & Young may only provide non-audit services if the performance of the non-audit service will not cause the total annual revenue to Ernst & Young from non-audit work to exceed the aggregate annual amount of Ernst & Young's audit fees.
 The Audit Committee will not approve the provision of a non-audit service by Ernst & Young if the provision of the service would compromise Ernst & Young's independence.
 The provision of non-audit services by Ernst & Young is monitored by the Audit Committee via bi-annual reports to the Audit Committee.
 In addition, where engagements involve services from the defined list of services, these are reported to the Audit Committee at the following meeting.
-The Audit Committee expects the Auditor-General and requires Ernst & Young to submit annually to the Audit Committee a formal written report delineating all relationships between the Auditor-General, Ernst & Young in the most recent fiscal year, (ii) a statement on whether the Auditor General and Ernst & Young in the audit and any non-audit services is compatible with auditor independence and (iii) a statement regarding the Auditor General's and Ernst & Young's internal quality control procedures.
+The Audit Committee a formal written report delineating all relationships between the Auditor-General, Ernst & Young and the Telstra Group.
+This includes: (i) a listing of all audit and non-audit fees billed by the Auditor General and Ernst & Young in the most recent fiscal year, (ii) a statement on whether the Auditor General and Ernst & Young are satisfied that the provision of the audit and any non-audit services is compatible with auditor independence and (iii) a statement regarding the Auditor General's and Ernst & Young's internal quality control procedures.